 One drawback about masternode pooling or sharing services is that they can be hacked.
 Many have also turned out to be exit scams, with some others requiring considerable KYC to invest with them.
 Some masternodes will even begin by queuing your coins, which means they may not start earning immediately after you deposit the requisite collateral, until the coins join a group masternode or the company creates a new one.
 Besides, these pools are centralized, which some may argue goes against the ethos of a decentralized cryptocurrency.

-2Masternodes by 2Miners is a fully automated masternode hosting service that allows one to buy either an entire masternode or simply shares in one.
+2Masternodes by 2Miners is a fully automated masternode hosting service that allows one to buy either an entire masternode or a percentage of one.
 What a hosting service does is merely host a list of supported masternodes and in a few clicks, a person willing to invest in one can access and choose one from the list to begin waiting for its' returns.